devthefuture-org/blastra/README.md

 ### No Query Param SSR Logic

 Blastra **does not** handle query parameters on the server side.
-Only path-based routing is SSR’d (use dynamic routes if needed).
+Only path-based routing is SSR'd (use dynamic routes if needed).
 Query params logic runs on the **client side**.

 * * *

 ## 5. Hydration & Avoiding Duplicate Payloads

-By default, SSR includes an inline JSON hydration script containing the page’s data.
+By default, SSR includes an inline JSON hydration script containing the page's data.
 If some fields are large (e.g., big HTML blocks), you can instruct Blastra to **omit** them from the JSON blob and pick them up from the DOM directly.

 ```js
 export const fieldsConfig = {